 I don’t have to track that habit because it’s just part of who I am now.

 Once a behavior becomes part of your identity, it’s ok to stop tracking that habit.
 If it isn’t a part of who you are as a person and you still need to think about it, then it’ll be important to track that habit, especially if it’s something you really want to have in your life.

 Unfortunately there are connections in your brain formed by your habits, so going back to old habits is super easy.
 If the new habit is not a part of your identity, then it’s really easy to revert back to old behaviors.

 Case in point!
 My husband and I did the keto diet for a while.
-In fact, I wrote a blog post on how effective our first week was.
 We did so well with this and not eating sugar became a part of our identities.